 #3: Multichannel alert system – Interact Broadcasts

-Unique to Interact, Broadcasts enable a centralized team to compose messages within the intranet and broadcast to staff via SMS, mobile app notification, email, a blocking notification within the intranet, and/or a display banner.
+Unique to Interact, Broadcasts enable a centralized team to compose messages within the intranet and broadcast to staff via SMS, email, a blocking notification within the intranet, and/or a display banner.

 By creating a single message that can be distributed simultaneously across multiple channels to hundreds or even thousands of users, you can communicate with frontline workers and ensure speed and consistency of message, a risk often seen with manager cascades.

-The ability to send a text message to personal devices or use push notifications on a mobile app can be crucial.
+The ability to send a text message to personal devices or email can be crucial.
 90% of SMS messages are read within three minutes, which closes the potential communication gaps created by unread emails.

 Critically, the message doesn’t need to contain every piece of information as it may just be a QR code or weblink that asks users to pull information from the intranet or website.